 Is Research as Defined by DHHS and involves Human Subjects as Defined by DHHS; or

 Is Research as Defined by FDA and involves Human Subjects as Defined by FDA.

-Human Subject as Defined by DHHS: The federal regulations define a human subject as “a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through Intervention or Interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens” (45 CFR 46.102(e)(1)(2))
+Human Subject as Defined by DHHS: The federal regulations define a human subject as “a living individual about whom an investigator (whether professional or student) conducting research (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens” (45 CFR 46.102(e)(1)(2))

 Human Subject as Defined by FDA: An individual who is or becomes a subject in research, either as a recipient of the test article or as a control.
 A subject may be either a healthy human or a patient.
 A human subject includes an individual on whose specimen a medical device is used.